michaelgrosner/tribeca/etc/README.md

 ### K-stunnel.conf
 To run GDAX FIX API encrypted under SSL, this configuration file will be used to launch [stunnel](https://www.stunnel.org/index.html); no need to edit.

+### bomb.gzip
+Used by `--whitelist` argument to attempt to crash clients from alien IPs not whitelisted.

 ### without_mysql.m4.patch
 Used against libquickfix sources by `make dist`; no need to edit.